LenPayne/Battlesnake-cli/README.md

 I do plan to package this as a PR onto the [BattlesnakeOfficial/rules](https://github.com/BattlesnakeOfficial/rules) repo eventually, after some polishing.

+## To-Do List

+I don't expect this repo to last long enough for the Issue workflow to be worth using, so I'll provide here some short-term plans and things I'm thinking of:

+* Sending the /end request to Snakes at the end of the game
+* A flag to set request timeout values
+* Making the request-sending parallel by default, to speed up execution
+* A flag to un-parallel request-sending, to better enable debugging
+* Various levels of verbosity (eg- quiet, errors-only, states, or full-maps)
+* Integrating the whole kit-and-kaboodle into the official rules Repo

 ## Usage

 ### Build It